 If you have a relative with dementia who lives with someone else, try and think about anything you can do to make this period of time easier for them.
 If possible, become their proxy so that you can speak to their GP on their behalf.
 You will need to register with the person’s GP to do this.
 This is clearly a busy time for GP surgeries, so you might need to wait to speak to them or do this online.

 Can you take, or help arrange, deliveries of groceries, or games and films?
-If they are not on the internet, can you keep up to date with the latest advice from the Government, so that you can share it with them, or help them to follow it?
+If they are not on the internet, can you keep up to date with governmental guidance, so that you can share it with them, or help them to follow it?
 Can you set them up on Skype or Facetime etc., so that you can check in with them every day?
 Keeping in regular contact not only reassures people and gives them a connection to the outside world, but it gives them something to look forward to and a structure for their day.

 These are very unusual circumstances and the best way through them is for us to look out for each other as much as we can.
 If you have any questions about supporting someone with dementia during the coronavirus outbreak, please call the Admiral Nurse Dementia Helpline on 0800 888 6678 or email email@example.com.